-The Das Werk 35033 Personenwagen Cid-27 “Donnerbüchse” is a meticulously crafted 1/35 scale model kit of the iconic German “Donnerbüchse” (“Thunderbox”) passenger wagon, officially designated as Cid-27.
+The Das Werk 35033 Personenwagen Cid-27 “Donnerbüchse” is a meticulously crafted 1/35 scale model kit of the iconic German “Donnerbüchse” (“Thunderbox”) passenger wagon, officially designated as Personenwagen Cid-27.
 These durable and robust passenger wagons were introduced in the 1920s by the Deutsche Reichsbahn (German State Railway) and became a staple of German rail transport.
 Known for their distinctive rattling sounds on the rails, these wagons were a common sight on the German railways throughout WWII, used for both military and civilian transport.
 Das Werk’s kit captures the rugged details and unique design of the Donnerbüchse with high accuracy, making it a unique addition for railway and WWII modeling enthusiasts.

 Key Features: